 In March 2019, KKR sold the majority stake in United Group to leading international investment company BC Partners.
 As part of the transaction, KKR kept a minority stake, although its exact size is not known to the public.
 TV N1 is today the eighth most watched television station in the country with a viewership share of 0.55% according to the research of Nielsen in the period 1st January 2018 to 31st December 2018.

 Media Companies / Groups

-KKR and EBRD own N1 TV through United Group B.V. in the Netherlands, which owns United Group RS in Belgrade which is a direct owner of N1.
+BC Partners and KKR own N1 TV through United Group B.V. in the Netherlands, which owns United Group RS in Belgrade which is a direct owner of N1.

 Affiliated Interests Founder

 Founded in 2007, United Group is the largest alternative telecom provider in the region that operates in two main business segments: telecommunication platforms and media (content and advertising).
 It is providing television, Internet, fixed and mobile telephony to a large number of households and offices in the region through its cable, DTH and OTT platforms.
 The group companies also offer data and voice services, as well as certified managed services to small, medium and large companies.
 In 2013, the group started its worldwide OTT platform, NetTV Plus, through which it provides PayTV and fixed telephony services to the former Yugoslav diaspora.
 Following the launch of N1, the Group also bought majority share in Grand production (turbo-folk production house).

 Affiliated Interests Ceo